 Competition has never been fiercer than it is now.
 Your customers are always searching for businesses that can address their specific requirements and meet their demands, and they make buying decisions based on this.

 Providing the right payment options is an important consideration for many.
 Here’s some insight into what you should be providing and how.

 People today are used to a personalised service to guide their purchasing decisions.
 They have access to vast amounts of information online, which has allowed them to take charge of finding businesses that meet their needs better than others - and this includes the payment options on offer.

-For example, some customers prefer to use a credit card to pay, and they may even have a preference for a specific type, such as American Express, MasterCard or Visa.
+For example, some customers prefer recurring car payments, and they may even have a preference for a specific type, such as American Express, MasterCard or Visa.
 They may be accumulating points for a flight or are simply requiring a credit purchase.
-Others may choose to forgo credit for a bank direct debit, and with the internet connecting international markets easily, you may even find that your customers want to pay with overseas currencies.
+Others may choose to forgo credit for a bank direct debit payment, and with the internet connecting international markets easily, you may even find that your customers want to pay with overseas currencies.

-In fact, many B2B organisations prefer direct transfers from bank accounts when making or receiving payments.
+In fact, many B2B organisations prefer direct debit payments from bank accounts when making or receiving payments.
 This means that they are actively looking for this option as a payment method when working with suppliers and customers.

 This has meant that businesses have had to adapt to be far more accommodating to their customers’ needs, or risk being overtaken by competitors who better meet these demands.

 It can be hard for your business to cover such a wide number of bases when it comes to collecting payments from your customers for your products and services.

 This puts you in a difficult position, as you want to offer superior customer service and ensure your payment options are suitable, but you don’t have the resources and capability to do everything.

 So how do you meet your customer's payment requirements?